privacore/helppages-findx/en/websearch.md

 ![Findx feature - improve search results](http://www.privacore.com/wp-content/uploads/2017/03/Quality-rate-search-result-findx-.png)

-If you find something odd, and you will.
-Please let us now, either by using the [ranking feature on Findx](/en/helpimprovesearch), or by telling us in our [online forum](https://forum.privacore.com)
+If you find something odd, and you will, please let us know, either by using the [ranking feature on Findx](/en/helpimprovesearch), or by telling us in our [online forum](https://forum.privacore.com)